 Howard Soule, Ph.D.

 Dr. Soule is Executive Vice President and Chief Science Officer of the Prostate Cancer Foundation.
 In this capacity he coordinates global academic, government and biopharmaceutical sector research activity and is responsible for the implementation of Prostate Cancer Foundation global research strategies.
 He is also a member of the Department of Defense Prostate Cancer Research Program Integration Panel.
 In addition, Dr. Soule is a Senior Fellow of the Milken Institute, a non-partisan economic think tank and parent organization to FasterCures.
 Dr. Soule was a senior R&D executive for nine years at Corvas International, Inc., a public biotechnology company, and developed innovative products for the treatment of life-threatening cardiovascular diseases.
-Dr. Soule has considerable experience in medical diagnostic and device industries as well.
-Dr. Soule received a Ph.D. degree from Baylor College of Medicine in Virology and Epidemiology and was a Post Doctoral Fellow in Immunology and Vascular Biology at the Scripps Research Institute.
+He has considerable experience in medical diagnostic and device industries as well.
+Dr. Soule received a Ph.D. degree from Baylor College of Medicine in Virology and Epidemiology and was a Postdoctoral Fellow in Immunology and Vascular Biology at the Scripps Research Institute.